redfoxgis/generate_plots/README.md

 * tqdm (4.56.0+):     `conda install tqdm`

 Other dependencies such as `gdal`, `shapely`, `pandas`, and `numpy` will be installed during the `geopandas` and `sklearn` installs.

+## How to run
+Activate the conda environment created above
+`conda activate geopandas`

+In the command prompt, specify the input polygon data (forest stands) and the output geopackage path and name of the plots `python ./stand_plots.py -i '/path/to/input_polygon_data.shp' -o '/path/to/plots.gpkg'`